-A student's absence due to school trips and/or school business will not be counted against a A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER
+A student's absence due to school trips and/or school business will not be counted against a

-A COURSE THAT MEETS FOR THE FULL 16 WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night classes or Friday classes) Twice a week (MW or TR classes) Three times a week (MWF or TRF classes) Four times a week (MTWR classes) 2 4 6 8 Three tardies count as one absence A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Twice a week (MW or TR classes) 4 Three tardies count as one absence.
+A Student's absence due to school trips and/or s A COURSE THAT MEETS FOR T THE FULL 16 WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night classes or Friday classes) Twice a week (MW or TR classes) Three times a week (MWF or TRF classes) Four times a week (MTWR classes) 2 4 6 8 Three tardies count as one absence A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Twice a week (MW or TR classes) 4 Three tardies count as one absence.
 A COURSE THAT MEETS FOR 8 WE EKS OF THE SEMESTER (Fast-Track) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Four times a week (MTWR classes) 4 Three tardies count as one absence.
 A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: 3 times a week (MTW) (evening classes) 4 times a week (MTWR) (day classes) 2 2 Three tardies count as one absence.